-This course provides students with practical information to aid in the diagnosis of oral injury and disease.
+This course provides students with the knowledge of general and oral pathology to provide practical information to aid in the diagnosis of oral injury and disease.
 The focus is on etiology, clinical features, treatment, and prognosis.

 DHYG2361: Dental Pharmacology

 Study of pharmacology as it affects the clinical practice of dental hygiene.
 Emphasis is on the drugs and drug groups most commonly used in dentistry.
 Oral manifestations of drugs prescribed for the dental patients are addressed.